analogdevicesinc/windows-project-for-adinx310/README.md

 1. **Switch_Ethernet**
    - In this configuration, SPI-related dependencies (`ft42xx/libFT4222`) are not required.
    - Only **pcap** dependencies need to be installed.
+   - **Note**: While building the project in Switch_Ethernet configuration, ensure that SES_PORT_SPI_interface.c is excluded from the build

 2. **Switch_SPI**
    - This configuration requires all dependencies, including `ft42xx/libFT4222`, to be installed.
    - It works exclusively with the **FT4222 SPI interface**.
    - Using a different SPI interface will require modifications in the **porting layer** defined in `SES_PORT_interface.h`.
+   - **Note**: While building the project in Switch_SPI configuration, ensure that SES_PORT_ETH_interface.c is excluded from the build

 ## Configuration and Features